not-quite-vacation/blog/blog/content/post/tongariro-new-zealand/index.md

 ![clear sky](images/GOPR0560.JPG)

-To sum it up, the three of us decided to do a reunion for the hike on a day with clear blue sky and heating sun!
+To sum it up, the three of us decided to do a reunion for the hike on a day with clear blue sky and hot sun!

 ![reunion soon](images/GOPR0524.JPG)